Selling or Purchasing your Property

-We strongly recommend that the contract, as described above, be prepared by a solicitor as soon as possible.
-Some certificates can take up to two (2) weeks to be obtained.
-Apart from your legal requirements to provide a soft copy, if you wait until you have a buyer to order these certificates the issue of contracts to the buyer will be substantially delayed, leaving the buyer open to other opportunities.
+We suggest that as soon as you have made the decision to sell your property you engage a solicitor to arrange for the searches to be ordered as some certificates can take up to two (2) weeks to be received.
+Apart from your legal requirements to provide a soft copy, if you wait until you have a purchaser to order these certificates the issuing of the contracts to the purchaser will be substantially delayed, leaving the purchaser open to other opportunities.

 Acceptance of an Offer